min2ha/ukwa-site/content/target/55154/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Conservatives agree pact with DUP to support May government

 An agreement was reached on June 26th which saw  the Democratic Unionist Party back Theresa May's minority Conservative government.